-One of a cluster of resolutions aimed towards improved overall health, better eating is consistently high on most people’s list of resolutions.
-This means that people already recognize nutrition as an essential component of good health, and this is one of the essential teachings of the Budwig Method.
-Knowing that improving your diet is an important positive change is the first step towards making that change.
-The basics of nutrition are well understood, and anyone can start to make healthy substitutions – a piece of fruit or a carrot instead of a sugary treat, or a handful of nuts instead of chips.
+Better eating is consistently high on most people’s list of resolutions.
+This means that people already recognize nutrition as an essential component of good health, which is one of the crucial teachings of the Budwig Method.
+The basics of nutrition are well understood.
+As mentioned in the earlier example, anyone can start to make healthy substitutions – a piece of fruit instead of a sugary treat, a handful of nuts instead of chips, and so on.
 The Budwig Diet follows the best evidence and advice for nutrition in health and is part of our cancer-fighting method.

 Get More Exercise

 Known as the Obesity Epidemic, people of the Western world are getting bigger.
-Eating better and getting more exercise is the answer, and that’s exactly what the Budwig Center recommends to everyone.
-However, weight can be an issue in cancer care – many of our clients come to us after conventional cancer treatment, which can leave the body emaciated and gaunt.
-Some cancers are associated with significant weight loss, and great care must be taken to ensure that this is managed effectively.
+Eating better and getting more exercise is the answer.
 Nourishing foods, rich in vitamins, minerals, and a healthy balance of macronutrients, can go a long way towards making people well and provide a good grounding for fighting disease.

 A healthy diet can provide all the nutrients needed for a good life, but taking supplements alongside that good food can optimize the body for wellness.
-Choosing vitamin and mineral supplements carefully is essential, and can help the body stay healthy, fight disease, and recover effectively.
+Carefully choosing vitamin and mineral supplements is crucial and can help the body stay healthy, fight disease, and recover effectively.
 The Budwig Center uses specific assessment techniques to determine the best supplements for each person.

 Spend More Time with Family and Friends

-It can take a symbolic new start, such as a new year or decade, to really assess the things that are important in life.
-For some, it takes a shock – a diagnosis of cancer can be the shock that makes someone consider what they want.
-A diagnosis of a serious disease can mean that quality, not quantity, of life, is the most important thing.
+It can take a symbolic new start, such as a new year or decade, to really assess what truly means the most to us in life.
 For many, quality of life means sharing time with friends and family.
 Socializing is well known to improve health in every way.
-Feeling that you’re an important part of people’s lives, having a role in your community, and getting the mental and physical benefits of just getting out and enjoying company, all contribute to longer, healthier lives.
-Some isolate themselves because of their diagnosis; others have explained that certain members of their family are a source of stress they are not able to handle.
-This is why at Budwig Center, we help our patients address emotional stresses to adjust their perspective and improve relationships.
+Feeling that you’re a part of people’s lives, having a role in your community, and getting the mental and physical benefits of just getting out and enjoying company all contribute to longer, healthier lives.
+Hence, at Budwig Center, we help our patients address emotional stresses to adjust their perspectives and improve relationships.

 New Year, New You

-Resolutions can be made with the best of intentions, but sometimes they fall by the wayside.
-Having achievable goals that can be measured and where the rewards are clear can really help.
+Resolutions are made with the best intentions, but sometimes they fall by the wayside.
+So having achievable goals that can be measured can really help.
 Ultimately, if something makes you feel better, you’re more likely to stick to it.
-The new year is an ideal time, a symbolic fresh start, to make positive changes in your life – improve your health, your outlook, and the lives of the people around you.
+The new year is an ideal time, a symbolic fresh start, to make positive changes in your life – improve your health, outlook, and the lives of the people around you.